ZettaIO/restic-compose-backup/README.md

 ![docs](https://readthedocs.org/projects/restic-compose-backup/badge/?version=latest)

+Automatically detects and backs up volumes, mysql, mariadb and postgres databases in a docker-compose setup.
+Currently tested with docker-ce 17, 18 and 19.

-Backup using https://restic.net/ for a docker-compose setup.
+Backup using [restic] for a docker-compose setup.

 * [restic-compose-backup Documentation](https://restic-compose-backup.readthedocs.io)
 * [restic-compose-backup on Github](https://github.com/ZettaIO/restic-compose-backup)